Bow High School: Controversies

-In 2005 there was controversy when the Bow High School administration told a student, Isabel Gottlieb, that she would not graduate for not satisfying the state's physical education requirement.
-The student did not want to take the minimum state requirements of Physical Education, and opted for study hall instead.
-The situation was resolved when her previous high school issued her a new transcript, awarding her credit for participation in varsity athletics.

 In June 2005 the student population, with the exception of the senior class, took place in a school mandated DHHS survey.
 17% of surveyed students reported smoking marijuana during a 30-day period and 31% reported consuming alcohol during the same period.
 The results were below the state average for student substance abuse and the school principal did not consider the results sufficient to necessitate drug testing of student athletes.